Skip to main content

 The Lyon Firm is investigating TCPA violations related to AI-generated robocalls and telemarketing campaigns.
 Federal authorities are weighing the legality of certain AI robocall schemes, including political campaign chatbots.

-There are often more questions then answers when trying to determine how AI fits in with current privacy statutes.
+There are often more questions than answers when trying to determine how AI fits in with current privacy statutes.
 Opponents of artificial intelligence always question the premature release of new applications and software before anyone knows the legal implications or realistic viability.
 Such is the argument when addressing a new AI tool: political campaign robocalling.

 Meet Ashley, an AI campaign chatbot recently released by Pennsylvania democrats.
 Ashley is a high-powered campaign volunteer who is capable of having an infinite number of customized conversations at the same time.
 Ashley can even analyze a voter’s profile to tailor a conversation around their primary concerns.

 Ashley is a machine that has been programmed to create original responses to questions.
-This is clearly a new, ultra-modern era in the political world, but that might be a little short-sighted.
-The people that built this software had a specific political campaign in mind, however, this idea can be quickly scaled into a huge number of other applications, far beyond politics.
-The technology used is similar to OpenAI’s ChatGPT, and is good example of how far generative AI has come in a short period of time.
+This is clearly a new, ultra-modern era in the political world, but that might be a little shortsighted.
+The people who built this software had a specific political campaign in mind, however, this idea can be quickly scaled into a huge number of other applications, far beyond politics.
+The technology used is similar to OpenAI’s ChatGPT, and is a good example of how far generative AI has come in a short period of time.

 It is intriguing in the very least.
 But is this all ethical and legal?